theseriesteam/tsid-method/ts-did-method-specification.md

 ## Status Of this document
 This is a draft document

+## Target System
+The target system is the Ethereum network where out contract is deployed.
+This could either be:

+    Mainnet
+    Sepolia
+    other EVM-compliant blockchains such as private chains, side-chains, or consortium chains.

+An example contract has been deployed to Sepolia testnet `0x47e6334374a7453B5fB22e37838E7B1d1e856BC4` for test purpose.

 ## DID Method Definition
 DID is the decentralization of user’s digital identity, whose format is as follows:
 ```